 - Contact your local laboratory team, CCG or CSU to encourage them to support the project by becoming an early partner.

 - Help us design amazing tools.
 On the home page you can see a tiny preview and read some background studies; our prescribing tool OpenPrescribing.net gives a working demonstration of how much we can do with healthcare data.
 Let us knowwhat you would hope to get out of a pathology feedback tool as a practice, or anything specific you'd like it to include.
 We will share the pilot tool for your feedback as soon as possible.

 - Stay in touch!
-Keep an eye on this website for updates, and send us an email if you would like to be added to our OpenPathology mailing list to which we will send occasional updates and ask for input/feedback.
+Keep an eye on this website for updates, get in touch with your thoughts/ideas or sign up to our OpenPathology mailing list to which we will send occasional updates and ask for input/feedback.

-- Hopefully you are already making use of our OpenPrescribing service, including our email alerts service customised for your practice.
-We send a monthly OpenPrescribing newsletter in which we will mention any major OpenPathology news.
-You can sign up for this on the /OpenPrescribing.net home page.
+- Hopefully you are already making use of our OpenPrescribing service, including our email alerts service customised for your practice or CCG.